michaelkolesidis/emoji-minesweeper/README.md

 | Intermediate |   16x16    |  40   |  ~15.63%   |
 |       Expert |   30x16    |  99   |  ~20.63%   |

 You can use the level buttons 1️⃣2️⃣3️⃣*️⃣ to switch between levels.
 You can also use the *keyboard keys 1, 2, 3, and 4*.
+Pressing *4* switches to the saved custom level, while pressing *5* opens the custom level modal.
 Intermediate, expert, and custom levels are desktop-only, as mobile screens are too small to play comfortably.

 If you click the *️⃣ button, the custom level modal will appear.

 ![Custom modal](./screenshots/custom_modal_v8.png)

 Here you can choose the width, the height, and the number of mines for your desired custom level.
-When you click Submit, your custom level will appear!
+When opened with the *5* key, the cursor starts in the columns input.
+Press *Enter* to move to rows, *Enter* again to move to mines, and *Enter* once more to submit.
+You can also click Submit, and your custom level will appear!

 ![Custom level](./screenshots/custom_v8.png)